 I wrote to you in my letter not to associate with sexually immoral persons—not at all meaning the immoral of this world, or the greedy and robbers, or idolaters, since you would then need to go out of the world.
 But now I am writing to you not to associate with anyone who bears the name of brother or sister who is sexually immoral or greedy, or is an idolater, reviler, drunkard, or robber.
 Do not even eat with such a one.
 For what have I to do with judging those outside?
 Is it not those who are inside that you are to judge?
 God will judge those outside.”
 Drive out the wicked person from among you.”
 1 Corinthians 5:9-13

 God cares what His people do.
 He also wants us to help one another live better lives, not only lives that please Him, but lives that make us better, more joyful people.
 And yes, we all sin and no, not all sins are equal, but if we, as Christians, live in habitual sin, unrepentant, we should be expelled from the church.
 Paul said it, not me.
 If you are a Christian and you gotta have your premarital sex, or your drunken good times, or your gay orgies, or fill in the blank, go do whatever you like, but take it out of the church, leave the church.
-Don’t put other Christians who chose to live according the other word of God in jeopardy.
+Don’t put other Christians who chose to live according to the word of God in jeopardy.
 Leave.
 You are always welcome back when you choose to live in a way that would make Christ proud.
 Take some time to see what you like better, the world, or the church.
 In the end, you will be with one group or the other for a very, very long time.